Minimizing Sensitivity to Model Misspecification: Main results

 \section{Main results}

 In this section of the appendix we provide the proofs for the main results of Section \ref{Sec_outline}.
-At the end of the section we give some background on asymptotically linear estimators.
+As in the rest of the paper, we always implicitly assume that all functions of $y$ are measurable, and that all expectations and integrals over $y$ are well-defined.